spacetelescope/jwst/docs/jwst/outlier_detection/main.rst

 #.
 Instantiate and run outlier detection class determined for the exposure type
    using parameter values interpreted from inputs.

 #.
-Update DQ arrays with flags and set SCI, ERR, and VAR arrays to NaN at the location
+Update DQ arrays with flags and set SCI, ERR, and variance arrays to NaN at the location
    of identified outliers.